 Shelly has also enjoyed an academic career teaching in International Development Studies and Political Science at Dalhousie University, Saint Mary’s University and the University of Botswana.
 In 2009, Shelly introduced a course on Children and Armed Conflict at Dalhousie University and is now working towards the introduction of a Certificate Programme on Children and Armed Conflict.
 She has also created and implemented a new e-learning course at Dalhousie’s College of Continuing Education on Children and Youth at Risk.

-In 2014, she was awarded the Canadian Progress Club Women of Excellence Award for her work with the Dallaire Initiative, and in 2017, the organization was the recipient of the Human Rights Watch Voices for Justice Award.
+In 2014, she was awarded the Canadian Progress Club Women of Excellence Award for her work with the Dallaire Institute, and in 2017, the organization was the recipient of the Human Rights Watch Voices for Justice Award.